 Applied instruction (private lessons) is offered to all music majors and minors in the areas listed below.
 The lesson is one hour long.
-Co-requisite: Participation in the appropriate ensemble and in a weekly seminar.
+Each level repeatable up to 6 semesters; not eligible for academic forgiveness.
+Course content (repertoire) changes each semester.
+Students' interactions with course content also change each semester as experience increases.